Rozanova/WebDesignCourse/Syllabus.md

 ### Tools we will use:
-Fima (or Adobe XD, if you prefer.
+[Figma](https://www.figma.com/) (or Adobe XD, if you prefer.
 I cover both), Google Jam Board, a blog (like Medium, Tumblr, or a blog of your choice), are.na (or Pinterest), and Slack.